Chiropractic Care for Slipped Disc in Vero Beach, FL

-Slipped Disc at Indian River Chiropractic – Chiropractic care is a nonsurgical treatment option for herniated discs.
+Slipped Disc in Vero Beach, FL: Chiropractic care is a nonsurgical, non-invasive treatment option for bulging, ruptured, herniated or slipped discs.
 But what is a chiropractor’s approach to treating a herniated disc?
 Before we get to that, we need a quick review of what a herniated disc is.

 With the exception of the first 2 vertebrae in the neck—the atlas (C1) and the axis (C2)—there is an intervertebral disc between each vertebra of the spine.
 Discs act as a shock absorber and a shock distributor and provide flexibility.